divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

     }

-* The ``package-name`` is whatever you'd like to call it - however, it must be unique on the Divio Cloud system.
+* The ``package-name`` is whatever you'd like to call it - however, it must be unique on the Divio system.
 * ``templates`` are only required for Boilerplates intended to be used with django CMS.
 * ``identifier`` is a namespace, that will allow applications that are